Register a Washington Foreign LLC

 How to Register a Foreign LLC in Washington

 The process of registering an out-of-state LLC in another state is called foreign qualification.
-To register an LLC in Washington, you’ll need to appoint a Washington registered agent, obtain a certificate of good standing from your home state, and file registration paperwork with the Washington Secretary of State, Corporations Division (SOS).
-Here’s our guide to getting it right.
+To register an LLC in Washington, you’ll need to do three things:

 1. Check Your LLC’s Name Availability

 You already have a business name, but another business in Washington could be using it.
-Since your business name needs to be unique in Washington, your first step is to perform a business name search.
-If your LLC’s name is available, you can either reserve your business name for $30 before you file for foreign registration, or you can simply proceed with registering your foreign LLC.
+Since your business name needs to be unique in Washington, your first step is to perform a free business name search.
+If your LLC’s name is available, you can either reserve your business name for $30 before you file, or you can simply proceed with registering your business as a foreign LLC in Washington.

 Name taken?
-You’ll need to register a DBA (“doing business as”) name for your foreign LLC with the Washington Department of Revenue.
+You’ll need to register a Washington DBA (doing business as) name for your foreign LLC with the Washington Department of Revenue.
 To do so, you’ll need to complete a Business License Application (online or by mail) and pay the $24 filing fee to secure your LLC’s name.

 2. Appoint a Washington Registered Agent